ubinexus/sonic-utilities/doc/Command-Reference.md

 1. From within a running SONiC image using the `sonic-installer` utility
 2. From the vendor's bootloader (E.g., ONIE,  Aboot, etc.)

-SONiC feature Docker images (aka "SONiC packages") available to be installed with *sonic-package-manager* utility.
+SONiC packages are available as prebuilt Docker images and meant to be installed with the *sonic-package-manager* utility.

 ### SONiC Package Manager